albeeralkhawri/Albeer-Electronics-Repair/README.md

 ### Content

 - I designed the site by <a href="https://www.mockflow.com/">MockFlow</a>
-- The links in the computer section are taken from <a href="https://www.wikipedia.org/">Wikipedia</a>
+- The links in the about us section are taken from <a href="https://www.wikipedia.org/">Wikipedia</a>
 - I took a look at some of the code from <a href="https://www.w3schools.com/">w3schools</a>
 - I took a look a file README from <a href="https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive">Haley Schafer Portfolio</a>
 - I used font by <a href="https://fonts.googleapis.com/css?family=Indie+Flower">Google</a>